alex-cicchetti/EprocurementChaincodeVSC/README.md

 java application for the management of competitions.
 Application development on VSC, necessary to run Docker and IBM Blockchain extension

-Current development of three classes:
+Current development of four classes:

 1- Supplier: class with the supplier data necessary to check entry to the tender.